How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 What size checkerboard tile looks most modern?

-What checkerboard tile is best for patios?
+What checkerboard tile is best for patios and outdoor spaces?